marberi/100days/README.md

 Attempting to apply the encoder and the determined the distance worked worse on data than just determining the distance directly.
 Trying to tweak the hyper-parameters did not fully work.
 I will continue with this tomorrow.

+# Day 58 [2019-03-17]
+Still not working when trying to run the unsupervised method on a larger dataset.
+No luck so far.
+At least a good experience in the difference between theory and practice.
+Work will continue tomorrow.